INTERMAGNET/intermagnet.github.io/CONTRIBUTING.md

 You can edit the contents of this site directly in GitHub just using a web browser.

+You can learn how to edit a Markdown file here (it's quite simple): https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf

 The comprehensive way
 ---------------------